 A high temperature reduction glaze made by adding a small amount of iron oxide to a magnesia matte base glaze

 Usually describes a bamboo colored matte glaze (especially in reduction stoneware).
-These are normally achieved in a magnesia white matte by adding a small amount of iron (0.5-1%) and possibly some tin oxide opacifier.
+These are normally achieved in a magnesia matte white by adding a small amount of iron (0.5-1%) and some tin oxide opacifier.

 A cone 10R dolomite matte having a pleasant silky surface, it does not cutlery mark, stain or craze on common bodies

 Plainsman Cone 10R Ravenscrag Slip based glaze.
 It can be found among others at http://ravenscrag.com.